nekonote-framework/nekonote-framework.github.com/pages/document/1.0.0-beta/routing-err-page.md

 <p class="tip">On <code>not_found</code> route, a response body for it will be set to <code>Not Found: /path/to/request</code> with code 404.</p>

-# ShowExceptions and 'fatal' Route
+# ShowExceptions And 'fatal' Route
 While a middleware called `ShowExceptions` is enabled, the request will not be forwarded to `fatal` route.

 `ShowExceptions` shows exception details on your web blowser instead.